chrisnweb/Bitcoin-Price-Predictions/README.md

 * Second, to collect the historical price data from Yahoo Finance and use a simple Neural Network to predict future prices of bitcoin for a short period of time.

 ### **The Neural Network methods used**
-#### •	Convolutional Neural Network (CNN) – It is a class of deep neural networks which is commonly applied visual imagery.
+* Convolutional Neural Network (CNN) – It is a class of deep neural networks which is commonly applied visual imagery.
-#### •	Recurrent Neural Network (RNN) – It is a class of artificial neural networks.
+* Recurrent Neural Network (RNN) – It is a class of artificial neural networks.
 RNN is used for analysis of sequential data, i.e. time series data prediction.
 It has proved to be one of the most powerful models for processing sequential data.
-#### •	Long Short-Term memory (LSTM) network – It is a type of deep learning used for analysis of sequential data, i.e. time series data prediction.
+* Long Short-Term memory (LSTM) network – It is a type of deep learning used for analysis of sequential data, i.e. time series data prediction.
 It is also a unit and a special kind of RNN.
 LSTM is explicitly designed to avoid the long-term dependency problem.

-#### Thus, we can say that RNN is more helping us in data processing predicting our next step whereas CNN helps us in visual analyzing.
+####Thus, we can say that RNN is more helping us in data processing predicting our next step whereas CNN helps us in visual analyzing.
-#### I have decided to use CNN + LSTM on the BTC tweets and RNN + LSTM on BTC historical price data.
+####I have decided to use CNN + LSTM on the BTC tweets and RNN + LSTM on BTC historical price data.

-### Load Packages
+### **Load Packages**
-#### •	Load all required python packages, i.e. TextBlob, WordCloud, stopwords, etc.
+Load all required python packages, i.e. TextBlob, WordCloud, stopwords, etc.

 ### Collect BTC tweets
 #### (Refer to Jupyter Notebook file “bitcoin_tweets_download_05312020.ipynb”